History of the Copa Libertadores

 The Copa Libertadores is the most important international football club competition in South America.
+It was first competed for in 1960 and occurs once every four years.
 Throughout the history of the tournament, 25 teams from seven countries have won the competition.
-Its rich history has been saturated with many legendary matches, iconic players and exceptional teams; from Peñarol's historical consecration in 1960, to Coutinho and Pelé enchanting the world with Santos's magical football, down to Estudiantes's unlikely success at the end of the 1960s, and Club Atlético Independiente being brought to glory in the utmost manner.
+It is the equivalent of the UEAFA Champions League in South America.

-Juan Carlos Lorenzo's legendary upbringing of Boca Juniors, seeing Flamengo engrave their names on the winner's list at the hands of a squad led by Zico, René Higuita's memorable saves against Olimpia, São Paulo's time dos sonhos coached by legend Telê Santana and Carlos Bianchi's exploits with Boca Juniors and Vélez Sársfield are some of the more recent stories still talked about till this day.
+Notable eras in the tournament's history include Juan Carlos Lorenzo's tenure with Boca Juniors, Flamengo's title victory with a squad led by Zico, and René Higuita's penalty saves for Atlético Nacional against Olimpia.
+Other prominent periods include São Paulo's time dos sonhos under coach Telê Santana, as well as Carlos Bianchi's managerial successes with both Vélez Sársfield and Boca Juniors.

 The sport was introduced to South America in many different ways.
 For example, football was introduced to Argentina in the latter half of the 19th century by the British immigrants in Buenos Aires, while Colombia was exposed to football in the early 20th century.
 An expatriate named Charles William Miller introduced the sport to Brazil.
-Football was first brought to Chile by the British that exhibited the sport during visits to the commercial ports such as in Valparaíso.
+Football was first brought to Chile by the British who exhibited the sport during visits to the commercial ports such as in Valparaíso.
 Dutchman William Paats, who moved from the Netherlands to Asunción (the capital of Paraguay) in 1888, introduced football to Paraguay, as well as laying the foundations for a classic South American club.